The very best bits:

 Start: Transfer from Poitiers hotel to Chauvigny

 There’s no doubt this stage will be a ‘high’light of the Tour, with its four categorised climbs and over 4,000m of climbing.
-We head south from the charming spa town of Châtel-Guyon, through Clermont-Ferrand, and up the Col de Ceyssat, a relatively undemanding hill, with a few steeper sections in its final kilometres.
+We head south from our hotel, just south of the charming spa town of Châtel-Guyon, through Clermont-Ferrand, and up the Col de Ceyssat, a relatively undemanding hill, with a few steeper sections in its final kilometres.
 This is now deep into volcano country, full of domed hills, cattle, cheese and laid back, happy people.
 We’ll stay fairly high for the Col de Guéry and Côte de la Stèle, before dropping to the Dordogne river, and then climbing back up onto the plateau, whose remote and rugged scenery we’ll enjoy en route to our final climb – the spectacular volcano of Puy Mary.
 There’s a dramatic approach to the col du Pas de Peyrol summit finish which boasts panoramic views far and wide.
+And tonight there’s an all you can eat buffet and a second night in the same hotel as a reward!

-Finish: Transfer from Puy Mary to Clermont Ferrand hotel
+Finish: Transfer from Puy Mary back to the same hotel

 This long stage will take us from Clermont-Ferrand, in the hilly Massif Central, to majestic Lyon, on the banks of the Rhône.
 It manages to take in a great deal of climbing en route, thanks to the Forez mountains, with their rolling, rugged scenery and scattered herds of sheep.
 We’ll ascend the Col du Béal at almost 1400m and the Col des Brosses during the first half of the stage, continuing on quiet, remote-feeling roads until the last short climbs into urban Lyon with people, shops and busy life feel like a bit of a shock to the system.
 Don’t underestimate this stage; the length, the climbs and the need for a rest day will definitely test us.